 Adding to the strain of limited personal finances can be social expectations around discretionary income, and differing perspectives on what it means to have enough money.
 For example, one student may feel financially pinched by chipping in for cab fare when their friends go off-campus frequently.
-Another student may be tightly budgeting money from paycheck to paycheck to the point of feeling obligated to pass when friends are going to Red Mango for an occasional midafternoon treat.
-In both situations, the students may feel the economic stress of not having enough money to do the things that they would like, and also be concerned about others’ reactions to their efforts to save a few bucks.
-Instead of being proud of their work ethic or appreciating their strong money management skills, students at expensive private universities might feel alone in this experience.
+Another student may be tightly budgeting money from paycheck to paycheck to the point of feeling obligated to pass when friends are going out for an occasional midafternoon treat.
+In both situations, the students may feel the economic stress of not having enough money to do the things that they would like, and also be concerned about others’ reactions to their efforts to save money.
+Instead of being proud of their work ethic or appreciating their strong money management skills, students may feel alone in this experience.

-While it may feel at times like everyone at Loyola comes from affluent backgrounds, the fact is that a full 72% of current undergraduates are receiving financial aid, and 14% of Loyola students qualify for federal Pell grants which are awarded to low-income families.
-This means in a class of 20 students, at least 14 of your classmates have gotten some form of financial aid.
-Across campus, at least one out of every ten students comes from a working family likely struggling to make ends meet.
-Being able to recognize the economic diversity on our campus provides opportunity for those on a tight budget to see they are not alone, and for those who have less constraint on their personal spending to learn from different perspectives.
+It is important to note that a full 72% of undergraduates are receive financial aid, and 14% of Loyola students qualify for federal Pell grants, which are awarded to low-income families.
+Across campus, at least one out of every ten students comes from a family struggling to make ends meet.
+Recognizing the economic diversity on our campus allows those on a tight budget to see they are not alone, and those who have less constraint on their personal spending to learn from different perspectives.

 Tips for Navigating Personal Finances on Campus:

 - Make a budget for yourself.
-Start off by making a list of all your sources of income and all of you expenses, from those that are primarily at the start of the semester like books and school supplies, to those that are monthly like a cell phone bill or Netflix subscription.
-Don’t forget basic categories like food, toiletries, laundry, transportation, and entertainment
+Start off by making a list of all your sources of income and all your expenses.
+Distinguish between those that are primarily at the start of the semester, like books and school supplies, to those that are monthly, like a cell phone bill or Netflix subscription.
+Don’t forget basic categories like food, toiletries, laundry, transportation, and entertainment.

 - Entertainment expenses can be difficult to estimate, but try to realistically determine how much you typically spend on things when you are ‘going out’ – whatever that looks like for you and your friends.
 You may also decide to include a miscellaneous category for things that are infrequent yet important, like celebrating your best friend’s birthday or needing a haircut/style for a big occasion.
 Need help?
-Try an online budgeting calculator like this one: https://www.cicmoney101.org/Calculators/Budget-Worksheets/Traditional-College-Student.aspx
+Try an online budgeting calculator like the Mint app.

 - Embrace student discounts, coupons, and other ways to save money!
-There are some things that we all need to spend money on, like groceries or personal care, but that doesn’t mean we have to pay full price for everything.
-Sometimes we don’t even need to buy things brand new, like textbooks which can be much cheaper used or in electronic form.
-From using coupons at the grocery store to catching an Orioles baseball game on Student Night, it’s possible to get creative with buying basics and having a little fun without breaking the budget.
+Textbooks can be much cheaper when purchased used or in electronic form.
+Same with clothing (used—not electronic!).
+From using coupons at the grocery store to catching an Orioles baseball game on Student Night, it’s possible to be creative with buying basics and having a little fun without breaking the budget.

 - Be smart with credit cards.
 Historically, credit card companies were quick to offer college students a card with relatively high credit limits and even higher interest rates.
 Part of the reason they do this is that they realize the temptations of young adults living on their own for the first time and how alluring it can be to buy things immediately on credit.
-Outsmart the banks by not charging things you really can’t afford if you decide to sign up for a credit card.
+Outsmart the banks by not charging things you really can’t afford.
 Pay off your balances in full each month so that you build a good credit history.
-If you must charge more than you can pay off that month, make more than the minimum payment so that the interest charged each month doesn’t contribute to falling even further behind in your budget.
+If you must charge more than you can pay off that month, make more than the minimum payment so that the interest charged each month doesn’t make you fall even further behind in your budget.

 Social Considerations Regarding Spending:

-- Be clear with your roommate(s) up front about who will contribute what to the apartment, what will be shared, and what is not.
-It might seem like an awkward situation to have when first getting settled in your new place to openly talk about these things, but it can save a lot of frustration and misunderstandings over time.
-For example, do you really want to have to confront your roommate over who buys the next pack of toilet paper when it’s almost all gone?
-Make a list of the things that will be communal property, think about how often it may need replaced and how much it costs, and try to develop an equitable arrangement to make sure you don’t run out of things and that the expense doesn’t fall unfairly on one person.
+- Be clear with your roommate(s) up front about who will contribute what to the apartment, what will be shared, and what won’t.
+It might seem awkward when first getting settled in your new place to openly talk about these things, but it can save a lot of frustration and misunderstandings over time.
+For example, do you really want to have to confront your roommate over who buys the next pack of toilet paper when it’s almost gone?
+Make a list of the things that will be communal property, think about how often it may need to be replaced and how much it costs, and try to develop an equitable arrangement to make sure you don’t run out of things and that the expense doesn’t fall unfairly on one person.

 Money Saving Ideas for College Students:

-- Explore the many FREE things to do in Baltimore, including: visiting the Baltimore Museum of Art or the Walters Art Museum, picking up a free novel or two at The Book Thing, enjoying nature at the Clyburn Arboretum, catching the Friday night star-gazing in the observatory at the Maryland Science Center, checking out Hamden for First Fridays, and exploring the Inner Harbor.
-Go to the Visit Baltimore website (Baltimore.org) for details and more free ideas.
+- Explore the many FREE things to do in Baltimore, including: visiting the Baltimore Museum of Art or the Walters Art Museum, picking up a free novel or two at The Book Thing, enjoying nature at the Cylburn Arboretum, catching the Friday night star-gazing in the observatory at the Maryland Science Center, checking out Hamden for First Fridays, and exploring the Inner Harbor.
+Visit Baltimore has the details and lots more free ideas.

-- Savvy shoppers knew that they could help their communities while saving money.
+- Savvy shoppers know that they can help their communities while saving money.
 Did you know that The Wise Penny on York Rd. is owned and operated by the Junior League, raising over $2.5 million from sales of new and gently used clothing and household goods?
 Other area thrift stores that give back to the community include Savers, Goodwill, and the Salvation Army.